dgalue/Ikea-Air-Purifier-ESP32-Homespan/README.md

 # Ikea-Air-Purifier
 A HomeKit-enabled Ikea air purifier project using the HomeSpan library and ESP32.
-This project supports dynamic fan speed control, RPM monitoring for filter usage tracking.
+This project supports dynamic fan speed control, RPM monitoring for filter usage tracking, and full control of the purifier's built-in LED.
+The purifier's LED serves as an on/off indicator and blinks to alert you when the filter has expired.

 ## Features
 - **HomeKit Integration**: Control the purifier using Apple HomeKit.
 - **Fan Speed Control**: Adjustable speed via a HomeKit slider.
 - **Filter Age Tracking**: Monitors filter usage and alerts when replacement is needed.
+- **LED Control**: Full control of the purifier's built-in LED:
+    - Used as an on/off indicator.
+    - Blinks to alert when the filter has expired.

 ## Getting Started